MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-encoder-setup.md

 |Socialive                              |Socialive |Cloud video production platform, providing an all-in-one experience for producing and distributing studio-quality video content.|
 |Brandlive                              |BrandLive |Cloud based production platform.|

-### Haivision Makito X Encoder and Makito KB Encoder
+### Haivision Makito X4 Encoder

-If you have an existing Haivision X or Makito KB encoder, you can choose the appropriate option from the drop-down list and follow the list of instructions.
+If you have an existing Haivision X encoder, you can choose the appropriate option from the drop-down list and follow the list of instructions.

 1. Select **Start setup** to create a channel for live streaming.
 Wait for the setup to complete.
 You'll see a **Ready to connect** message on the screen.
 1. After that's complete, download the preset that contains all of the encoding parameters including the ingest URL and event name.
 Import the preset into the encoder and start the encoder.
 1. Go back to Teams.
 After you are able to see the preview from the encoder, select **Start event** to go live so your audience can see the live event.

 > [!NOTE]
-> Haivision KB Encoder support for RTMPS has not been tested yet.
-Haivision Makito X Encoder does not support RTMPS.
+> Haivision Makito X4 Encoder does not support RTMPS.
 The downloaded presets for both encoders contain the RTMP ingest URL.

 ### Switcher Studio